Training for Puppies in Austin, TX

 How do you keep puppies safe if they're not fully vaccinated?

-Why train with Every Dog?
+Why should I train my puppy with Every Dog?

 What's the difference between puppy private training & group puppy classes?